-Heritage Line has also this week revealed it will introduce a boutique overnight vessel to Laos at the end of 2019/early 2020.
+Heritage Line has also this week revealed it will introduce a boutique overnight vessel to Laos in the second half of 2020.

 Anouvong will also feature just 10 staterooms and suites, spread across dual decks, and each fitted with private balconies.
 The five-star vessel will also offer a spa, coffee lounge, dining room and a terrace deck.